unicode-org/icu4x/provider/core/README.md

 ### Types of Data Providers

-All data providers can fit into one of two classes.
+All nontrivial data providers can fit into one of two classes.

 1. Type 1: Those whose data originates as structured Rust objects
 2. Type 2: Those whose data originates as unstructured `[u8]` buffers